RaBiT: Residual-Aware Binarization Training for Accurate and Efficient LLMs: Motivation

 where $C'$ represents the sum of correlation-independent error terms.
 This reveals a core principle: to minimize the MSE, the paths must be strongly \textit{negatively correlated}.
 A negative correlation transforms the interaction term into a substantial bonus that actively reduces the total loss, signifying effective error-cancellation.

-However, Standard QAT--which optimizes independent latent weights for parallel paths simultaneously via a shared gradient--structurally fails to achieve this.
-The shared global gradient induces \textbf{inter-path adaptation}, forcing both paths to learn redundant features instead of their intended compensatory roles (see \Cref{appendix:proofs}).
-To provide a concrete analysis, we decompose the MSE loss for representative layers of Llama2-7B, selected to show the characteristics across the early, middle, and late stages of the network, in \Cref{tab:detailed_mse_decomposition}.
+To rigorously diagnose this true error-correction dynamic, we can re-examine the local MSE objective with respect to the residual error of the first path, $R_1 = y_t - y_1$, and the second path output, $y_2$.
+The objective $\mathbb{E}[(R_1 - y_2)^2]$ expands to:

+This formulation demonstrates that minimizing the MSE requires the second path to actively align with the residual error (\ie $\operatorname{Corr}(R_1, y_2) > 0$).
+A simple negative path-to-path correlation ($\operatorname{Corr}(y_1, y_2) < 0$) alone is insufficient, as it can be mechanically induced without capturing the true functional error.

+To provide a concrete analysis, \Cref{tab:detailed_mse_decomposition} decomposes these MSE metrics across representative layers of Llama2-7B.
+The results are definitive.
+Standard QAT, which optimizes independent latent weights via a shared global gradient, suffers from \textbf{inter-path adaptation} (see \Cref{appendix:proofs}); it yields a path correlation close to zero, failing to meaningfully reduce the total error.
+Conversely, heuristic splitting methods like DB-LLM~\citep{chen2024dbllm} mechanically force a negative path correlation, but fundamentally fail to maximize residual alignment (\eg 0.26 in Layer 5), indicating that their paths do not actively track the actual functional error.
+MBOK~\citep{mbok2025} partially improves residual alignment over Standard QAT, but its path-freezing heuristic yields only weak path anti-correlation and limited loss-reducing covariance.

-The analysis in \Cref{tab:detailed_mse_decomposition} is definitive.
-Across early, middle, and late stages of the network, the base error term $C'$ and the path amplitude $2\sigma_1\sigma_2$ remain comparable between both methods.
-The critical difference lies in the correlation.
-Standard QAT yields a correlation close to zero, resulting in a negligible interaction term that fails to meaningfully reduce the total error.
-In contrast, RaBiT structurally enforces a strong negative correlation (\eg -0.50 in layer 5) (see \Cref{col:neg_corr_induction}).
-This transforms the interaction term into a significant loss-reducing bonus, systematically lowering the total MSE (see \Cref{appendix:inter-path adaptation}).
-This principled enforcement of anti-correlation creates a more stable optimization landscape, leading to better generalization and superior performance.
+In contrast, RaBiT explicitly derives the second path from the dynamic residual on-the-fly.
+This structurally guarantees that the second path actively cancels the functional error, achieving the highest residual alignment (\eg 0.65 in Layer 5).
+This true error-correction transforms the interaction term into a significant loss-reducing bonus, systematically lowering the total MSE.
+This principled enforcement creates a more stable optimization landscape, leading to better generalization and superior performance.